hamada-g/blue-lab/docs/hyperv-setup.md

 External

 ### Host Adapter Used
-Realtek 8922AE WiFi 7 PCI-E NIC
+Host Wi-Fi adapter

-### Original Notes
+### Historical Notes
 - This was the first switch design attempted for Blue Lab Phase 1.
-- The management operating system was allowed to share the selected network adapter.
-- This design caused host Wi-Fi connectivity issues and is no longer the preferred Phase 1 networking model.
+- This design caused host Wi-Fi connectivity issues and was abandoned.

-## Design Revision
-- The original BlueLab-External switch design caused host connectivity issues on Wi-Fi.
-- The Phase 1 network design was changed to use an Internal switch with NAT instead.
-- The External switch may be removed later after the Internal NAT design is fully validated.
+- It is preserved here only as historical troubleshooting context, not as part of the active architecture.

-## Internal NAT Setup
+## Current Internal NAT Design

 ### Internal Switch
 - Switch Name: BlueLab-Internal